pslucas0212/Part-3-Preparing-Content-on-Satellite/README.md

 Part 3: Preparing Content on Satellite

 In the section we will learning about managing content for our RHEL environment.
-We will add RHEL repositories to Satellite and define RHEL patching lifecycles.
+We will enable RHEL repositories on Satellite and define RHEL patching lifecycles.

 ### Adding Software Repositories to Satellite.

 For our tutorial we will enable both RHEL 7 and RHEL 8 repositoires to Satellite.

-Loging to the Satellite console and on the right menu bart navigate to Conent -> Red Hat Repositories.
+Loging to the Satellite console and on the right menu navigate to Conent -> Red Hat Repositories.
 Make sure that your organization and location is set Operations Department and moline.
 Remember Organization and Location are located in the upper left area of the Satellite console

 ![Content -> Red Hat Repositories](/images/sat15.png)